msft-teams/tools/TeamsSampleHub/README.md

-Microsoft Teams HOME app overview
+Microsoft Teams Sample Hub overview
 =====================================

-The Teams Branded Experience (aka HOME app), together with custom line-of-business applications, enable you to quickly present the "art of the possible" by showcasing the Teams platform and articulating the value that it can deliver.
+The Teams Branded Experience (aka Sample Hub), together with custom line-of-business applications, enable you to quickly present the "art of the possible" by showcasing the Teams platform and articulating the value that it can deliver.

-The HOME app is a personal-branded landing experience that is pinned to the Teams mobile app, allowing your organization to provide consolidated information and the functionality of important first-party and line-of-business apps to firstline worker employees.
-HOME can leverage multiple technologies and capabilities such as the SharePoint Framework in Teams (SPFx), Microsoft Graph APIs, PowerApps, Web Apps/HTML/JavaScript, and mobile app pinning to highlight a branded experience for any user.
+The Sample Hub is a personal-branded landing experience that is pinned to the Teams mobile app, allowing your organization to provide consolidated information and the functionality of important first-party and line-of-business apps to firstline worker employees.
+Sample Hub can leverage multiple technologies and capabilities such as the SharePoint Framework in Teams (SPFx), Microsoft Graph APIs, PowerApps, Web Apps/HTML/JavaScript, and mobile app pinning to highlight a branded experience for any user.

-The HOME app was primarily designed and built as a mobile app and is currently not optimized for desktop clients.
+The Sample Hub was primarily designed and built as a mobile app and is currently not optimized for desktop clients.

-Home app scenarios
+Sample Hub scenarios
 =================